stfc/cloud-docs/source/howto/CreateAHeatStack.rst

 Conditions
 ##########

-The condition section in the heat template defines at least one condition that is evaluated based on the input parameter values when a user creates or updates a stack.
+The conditions section in the heat template defines at least one condition that is evaluated based on the input parameter values when a user creates or updates a stack.
  The conditions can be associated with resources, the properties of the resources and the output.

 The syntax for conditions in the heat template is given by: